ErezVolk/evstuff/README.md

 # evstuff
-General sandbox of half-baked things, relating mostly to Anki, Japanese, and InDesign.
+A general sandbox of half-baked things, relating mostly to Anki, Japanese, and InDesign.